 Does it sound familiar to you?
 I bet it does.
 Those two areas have a lot in common and are used in many, many fields.

-The main goal of Computer Vision is to create models, data extracts and information from images, whereas Image Processing is more about implementing computational transformations for images, for example, contrast, sharpening, filtering.
-Considering functionality, computer vision and human vision are the same, in the means of interpreting special data, for example, data indexed by two or more dimensions.
+The main goal of Computer Vision is to create models, data extracts, and information from images, whereas Image Processing is more about implementing computational transformations for images, for example, contrast, sharpening, and filtering.
+Considering functionality, computer vision, and human vision are the same, in the means of interpreting special data, for example, data indexed by two or more dimensions.
 Nevertheless, computer vision cannot replicate just like the human eye.
-This is because the computer vision system has limited functions and performance with comparison to the human eye.
+This is because the computer vision system has limited functions and performance in comparison to the human eye.
 Generally, performance evaluation involves measuring some of the basic behaviors of an algorithm to achieve strength, accuracy, or extensibility to control and monitor the performance of the system.